From Our Office to Yours…

 Obtaining accurate differential diagnosis includes tests for thermal sensitivity, analysis of pain on percussion, radiographs, probing and pain on mastication.
 Adjacent teeth should be similarly tested and used as a control.

-A periodontal abscess is often a subacute manifestation of preexisting chronic periodontal disease or localized impaction of a foreign object such as a popcorn hull.
+A periodontal abscess is often a subacute manifestation of a preexisting chronic periodontal disease or localized impaction of a foreign object such as a popcorn hull.

 The most common symptom is pain localized to the area.
 Other signs may include swelling, color changes, mobility, extrusion, purulence, sinus tract, lymphadenopathy and fever.